On the homogenization of partial integro-differential-algebraic equations: Discussion of the main result

-Here $\partial_0 \theta$ denotes the time-derivative of $\theta$, $f$ is a given source term and $\kappa \colon \Omega \to \R^{N\times N}$ is a bounded function being the (material dependent, symmetric) conductivity tensor satisfying $\kappa(x)\geqq c$ for some $c>0$ and all $x\in \Omega$.
-The first equation in \eqref{eq:phys} is called the \emph{heat flux balance} and the second one \emph{Fourier's law}.
+Here $\partial_t \theta$ denotes the time-derivative of $\theta$, $f$ is a given source term and $\kappa \colon \R^N \to \R^{N\times N}$ is a bounded function being the (material dependent, symmetric) conductivity tensor satisfying $\kappa(x)\geqq c$ for some $c>0$ and all $x\in \R^N$.
+Of course, $\theta$ and $q$ are the unknowns in the system.
+The first equation in \eqref{eq:phys} is called the \emph{heat flux balance} and the second one is \emph{Fourier's law}.
 The system is completed by boundary and initial conditions.
-For simplicity, let us assume Dirichlet boundary conditions for $\theta$ and zero initial conditions.
-Similar to the introduction, as a reminder for Dirichlet boundary conditions, we shall write $\grad_0$ instead of $\grad$.
-Of course, $\theta$ and $q$ are the unknowns in the system.
+For simplicity, we assume both homogeneous Dirichlet boundary conditions and homogeneous initial conditions for $\theta$.
+As a reminder for Dirichlet boundary conditions, we shall write ${\interior{\grad}}$ instead of $\grad$.